-Manicuring is a limited practice of Cosmetology, and deals primarily with the care of hands and fingernails.
+Manicuring is a limited practice of Cosmetology, and deals primarily with the care of the finger and toe nails.
 The course also teaches nail sculpting, which is the application of artificial nails.
 This course goes beyond entry level and trains the student in the basic skills needed for gainful employment in a Cosmetology or Manicuring salon.